-would be used to lubricate the bit inside the casing.
+The proposed project involves drilling approximately 150-200 feet below the surface of the streambed.
+Once the drill casing is set at least five feet below the streambed surface, drilling mud (bentonite clay) would be used to lubricate the bit inside the casing.
 Bentonite is a clay mineral with a very small particle size and although it is generally considered to be non-toxic, it can potentially have an adverse effect on water quality and sensitive fish species.
-The Biological Opinion prepared for the project cites a study by Patin (1999) that concludes that effects of offshore drilling using water-based drilling muds (including bentonite), while preferred over oil-based muds or synthetic-based muds (including polymers) for environmental reasons, can still damage marine life if released into the environment.
+NOAA Fisheries has determined in past evaluations of Caltrans geotechnical drilling projects within salmonid habit areas that studies have shown that the effects of offshore drilling using water-based drilling muds (including bentonite), while preferred over oil-based muds or synthetic-based muds (including polymers) for environmental reasons, can still damage marine life if released into the environment.
 Additionally, various additives such as surfactants and oils are sometimes included in bentonite drilling mud.
-To minimize potential water quality impacts from the drilling muds, Caltrans proposes, and NMFS has required, that no additives be used with the bentonite when drilling occurs within the river channel.
+To minimize potential water quality impacts from the drilling muds, Caltrans proposes in accordance with NOAA Fisheries requirements, that no additives be used with the bentonite when drilling occurs within the river channel.

 The use of additives in the bentonite mud such as oils or synthetics could result in greater adverse impacts to water quality and surrounding habitat areas than bentonite alone if it were released into the environment.
-As discussed in Finding No. 3 below, the proposed drilling locations in the two abutments (Pier # 1 & #5) are located outside of the river channel, but adjacent to environmentally sensitive riparian habitat.
-Therefore, to minimize adverse impacts to water quality, the Commission attaches Special Condition No. 2 prohibiting the use of additives in the bentonite drilling mud.
-Additionally, the condition requires that initial drilling through gravels be accomplished using clean water as a lubricant and once bedrock or consolidated material is reached, drilling mud (bentonite clay) may be used.
+The proposed drilling locations are generally located outside of the river channel, but adjacent to environmentally sensitive riparian habitat, with the exception of the drilling location proposed for the dry gravel bar within the riverbed.
+Therefore, to minimize adverse impacts to water quality, the Commission attaches Special Condition No. 4 prohibiting the use of additives in the bentonite drilling mud.
+Additionally, the condition requires that initial drilling through gravels be accomplished using clean water as a lubricant and once the casing is set at least five feet below the streambed surface, drilling mud (bentonite clay) may be used.

-As discussed in the Project Description in Finding No. 1 above, the drilling process is essentially a closed system, as drilling is confined to within the drill casing and all drilling muds are contained on the bridge deck.
+As discussed in the Project Description above, the drilling process is essentially a closed system, as drilling is confined to within the drill casing and all drilling muds are contained on the bridge deck.
 To further prevent the release of the bentonite drilling mud and the potential for increased turbidity within the riverine environment, Caltrans proposes several Best Management Practices to provide secondary containment around the drilling activities and boring locations during the project.
 Caltrans proposes to place plastic sheeting and straw wattle containment booms around the (1) perimeter of the drilling area on the bridge deck; (2) casing collar where the drill casing intercepts the gravel bar channel for those borings to be drilled underneath the bridge out of the water, and (3) scuppers on the bridge deck.
-If a release of drilling mud is detected, Caltrans proposes to stop work as quickly as possible and contain and clean the release as soon as possible thereafter.
+If a release of drilling mud is detected, Caltrans proposes to stop work as guickly as possible and contain and clean the release as soon as possible thereafter.
 Equipment proposed to be kept on site to prevent or stop releases include straw wattles, plastic sheeting, straw, and absorbent pads.
-The Commission attaches Special Condition No. 3 to ensure that the Best Management Practices designed to protect the water quality of the Van Duzen River are implemented during project construction as proposed by Caltrans.
+The Commission attaches Special Condition No. 5 to ensure that the Best Management Practices designed to protect the water quality of the Mad River are implemented during project construction as proposed by Caltrans.